Skip to content

 • Set up or claim your Google Business Profile

-• Submit your practice to 30-50 online directories
+• Submit your practice to a handful of online directories (Google, Yelp, Healthgrades)

 Month 3-4: Optimization